kata-containers/kata-containers/docs/how-to/how-to-build-and-test-ccv0.md

       ```
       > **Note**: The first time that `~/ccv0.sh agent_pull_image` is run, the `agent-ctl` tool will be built
       which may take a few minutes.
-- To validate that the image pull was successful, you can open a shell into the kata pod with:
+- To validate that the image pull was successful, you can open a shell into the Kata guest with:
   ```bash
   $ ~/ccv0.sh open_kata_shell
   ```